 All of our work is hand-made, bespoke and made to individual requirements, so it’s difficult to give standard prices for such unique jewellery.
 The final pricing varies depending on the design, precious metals and choice of precious stones required.
 We do have some example prices for items that are currently in stock.
 Furthermore, there are prices for items that reflect the cost for making them at the moment.
 You can view this on our jewellery prices page.
 As all of our work is specially commissioned to our customers’ requirements and budgets of previous designs, it’s difficult for us to provide exact prices for any future work until we have exact specifications.
 This is because precious metals and stones can vary in price for similar looking designs.
 The prices of commissions differ greatly depending on what metal and quality, size and type of stones are used.
 Each enquiry is dealt with and quoted on a one-to-one basis.

-All our diamonds, unless stated, are bought direct from Antwerp, the world’s diamond capital.
+All our diamonds, unless stated, are bought directly from the Worldwide Diamond Market.
 This means that you will get the best value diamond for your money that you possibly can.
-There are no middle men taking a commission as we get our gems direct from Antwerp specifically for you.
+There are no middle men taking a commission as we get our gems directly and specifically for you.

 Yes.
 We guarantee that all our diamonds are 100% natural and conflict-free.

-All our jewellery is hallmarked in the United Kingdom.
+All our jewellery is Hallmarked in the UK.

 We have finance options available to our customers.
 This offers the flexibility of commissioning or buying a piece of jewellery from us and spreading out the costs.
 Customers may wish to pay in part for their jewellery with the option of financing the balance if that is their preference also.